sjhorn/sjhorn.github.io/_posts/2015-05-24-woman-help-make-the-best-teams.markdown

 >men tend to be overconfident in their skills and are “more pessimistic than women about the abilities of their potential teammates"

-Kuhn explains that the nature of work has changed and has to be more cooperative to be successful.
+Kuhn explains the nature of work has changed and has to be more cooperative to be successful.
 He indicates individuals need to come together to compete with other companies rather then competing with each other internally.
 In his study he also found:

 >offer[ing] participants a 10% increase in pay to join a team instead of working solo, more men joined teams.
 Interestingly, women tended to choose teams even if it paid less than working individually.